 Units with stacked coils shall have an intermediate drain pan to collect condensate from top coil.

-Air-Handling-Unit Mounting Frame: Formed galvanized-steel channel or structural channel supports, designed for low deflection, welded with integral lifting lugs.
+Air-Handling-Unit Mounting Frame: Formed galvanized-steel channel or structural channel supports, designed for low deflection, welded with lifting lugs.
 Assemble or disassemble to the minimum module size in accordance with shipping or jobsite requirements.

+SPECIFY BASE RAIL HEIGHT FOR PROJECT TAKING INTO CONSIDERATION CONDENSATE TRAP.

 FAN, DRIVE, AND MOTOR SECTION

 LEED-NC Prerequisite EA 2 requires compliance with ASHRAE/IESNA 90.1-2004, in which Section 6.5.3 - "Air System Design and Control" sets requirements for fans and fan controls.
 If applying for LEED certification, comply with requirements in ASHRAE/IESNA 90.1-2004.